KamilKaluza1/multi-step-form-main/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [How TO - Toggle Switch](https://www.w3schools.com/howto/howto_css_switch.asp) - This helped me create castome check-box-switch
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Can I Create This Complex Animated Multi-step Form?](https://www.youtube.com/watch?v=VdqtdKXxKhM&list=LL&index=7&t=1328s) - This is an amazing tutorial which helped me finally understand how to build system to switch between views.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author